Finding the right graduate program is a difficult and lengthy process, but it’s important that you find the right fit.

 Gaining experience at another research institution helps scientists to cultivate professional relationships, develop new areas of expertise, and better understand scientific culture in another place.
 These visits also provide insight into physics careers in academia, industry, and government.

-Visitors with FAPP hold temporary appointments that provide educational and research opportunities at the Center for Astrophysics and Space Sciences and UC San Diego.
+Visitors with FAPPG hold temporary appointments that provide educational and research opportunities at the Center for Astrophysics and Space Sciences and UC San Diego.

 Often times, Visiting Students and Visiting Scholars are invited by a UC San Diego faculty member.

-If you are a prospective visiting student or scholar wanting to study and do research with FAPP, you will need Dr. Diamond to sponsor you.
+If you are a prospective visiting student or scholar wanting to study and do research with FAPPG, you will need Dr. Diamond to sponsor you.

 International Faculty and Scholars Office